History of the Exotic Ring-Necked Pheasant of the Prairie (Phasianus colchicus).

 Hunting Opportunities for the Ring-necked Pheasant

 The ring-necked pheasant can be hunted across most of its range.
 The best places for hunting, though?
 North and South Dakota, Iowa, Minnesota, Nebraska, and Kansas.
 While private lands have their advantages, public land pheasant hunting can be phenomenal in these states.
 The hunting seasons mostly start in October and run through January, although each state has different regulations.
 Law usually requires pheasant habitat stamps in addition to a hunting license.
 Daily bag limits range from two to four birds in the hot states mentioned above.
 Some states also have regulations on the use of lead or steel shot.
 Know the regulations before you show up to hunt.

 If you plan on covering some heavily hunted areas or can only hunt educated birds in the late season, having a good canine at your side will really shift the balance in your favor.
-There are many great breeds that will work for pheasant hunting, several of which are featured in the Gun Dog Confidential.
+There are many great breeds that will work for pheasant hunting, several of which are featured in the our bird dog profile series.
 A good bird dog can make a big difference.